LuisAlejandro/pypicontents/README.md

 > Hint: Use a module finder tool like [snakefood](https://bitbucket.org/blais/snakefood) or [modulefinder](https://docs.python.org/2/library/modulefinder.html) to search for imports in your project, then use pypicontents to search which packages contain them.

-* Search which package (or packages) provides an specific commandline binary.

 ### Known Issues

 * Some packages have partial or totally absent data because of some of these
   reasons:
-    1. Currently this script only supports Python 2.7, so any package that implements py3k-dependant (not backward compatible) code in its `setup.py` will get indexed with empty data.
-    2. Some packages depend on other packages outside of `stdlib`.
+    1. Some packages depend on other packages outside of `stdlib`.
 We try to override these imports but if the setup heavily depends on it, it will fail anyway.
-    3. Some packages are broken and error out when executing `setup.py`.
+    2. Some packages are broken and error out when executing `setup.py`.
-    4. Some packages are empty or have no releases.
+    3. Some packages are empty or have no releases.
 * If a package gets updated on PyPI and the change introduces or deletes modules, then it won't be reflected until the next index rebuild.
 You should check for the `version` field for consisntency.
 Also, if you need a